Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### How to run Comma from IDEA Run Configuration for testing

-**WARNING**: some features that are present in built artifact are not present in this configuration, notably error reporter used is always Intellij's one, not Edument-based.
+**WARNING**: some features that are present in built artifact are not present in this configuration, such as:

+* Error reporter used is always Intellij's one, not Edument-based.
+* Becuase of plugin absence, `Check out from version control` always has no options, but those are present in final build.

 * Open Run Configurations tab.
 Create a new one:
   - Type: Application.